Shakai Taishūtō: History

-On one hand, the Shakai Taishūtō supported agrarian reform and pushed for improvement in the lot of the farmers by cutting the military budget; on the other hand, it cultivated ties with the Tōseiha political faction within the Imperial Japanese Army, and supported Japanese aggression in Manchuria.
-The Shakai Taishūtō advocated increased international cooperation and opposed Japan's withdraw from the League of Nations, but at the same time supported the invasion of China in 1937.
+In a period of rising political extremism, the new party initially sought a middle-of-the-road course, resulting in an often contradictory policy.
+It supported agrarian reform and improved conditions for farmers by cutting the military budget, while simultaneously cultivating ties with the Tōseiha faction in the Imperial Japanese Army and endorsing Japanese actions during the invasion of Manchuria.
+It advocated greater international cooperation and opposed Japan's withdrawal from the League of Nations, yet supported the Second Sino-Japanese War after 1937.